RoStormCreations/Anchor/resources/documentation.md

 ## 🔒 Credits

-- UI Library by You
+- UI Library by Valoric
-- Inspired by simple, responsive design principles